project-meucci/thimm.github.io/docs/Farmerama/19-traditional-methods-new-tools-future-growers-rewilding-and-cambodian-learnings.md

 ---
-title: 19: Traditional methods & new tools, future growers, rewilding and Cambodian learnings
+title: 19 Traditional Methods New Tools Future Growers Rewilding And Cambodian Learnings
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2017-03-11)